How to Use Vital Statistics*

 CRUDE DEATH RATE = DEATHS X 1,000 (The number picked by vital statisticians to eliminate decimal points)/POPULATION (The number of people who could have died)

-The more specifically a statistician can define the "population at risk" (the denominator or bottom part of the formula), the more meaningful the rate is.
+The more specifically a statistician can define the "population at risk" (the denominator or bottom part of the formula), the more meaningful the rate.
 For example, the crude birth rate, which compares the number of births to the population, is not nearly as informative as the general fertility rate, which uses only the number of women of childbearing-age (15-44) for comparative purposes.
 The general fertility rate is not distorted by changes in the number of men or pre-pubescent or post-menopausal women in the population.

 Unfortunately, we do not always have the correct denominator for the equation.
 In these situations a substitute is used.
 For example, how many people are at risk of getting divorced?
 The number of married people is only available for census years.
 As a substitute, the crude divorce rate is calculated using the total population regardless of marital status.
 In other situations, the event is simply compared to another related number.
 For instance, the abortion ratio compares the number of abortions to the number of births.
-This is easier and more accurate that trying to determine the true denominator, which is the total number of pregnant women.
+This is easier and more accurate than trying to determine the true denominator, which is the total number of pregnant women.

 When calculating rates and ratios, great care must be taken to make certain that the appropriate time periods, geographical boundaries and populations are used.